dmavridis/RL-Continuous_Control/README.md

 ### Introduction

-For this project, you will work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+In this project, the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment will be solved.

 ![Trained Agent][image1]